oceanprotocol/aquarius/README.md

 ### The Aquarius API

 Aquarius provides REST api to fetch the data from off-chain datastore.
-Please rerfer [API.md](API.md) file.
+Please refer to [API.md](API.md) file for details on the API itself.

 ### The EventsMonitor